Gokhu18/Real-Time-Crop-Recognition/README.md

 Please install Tensorflow and required packages first

-1.Download our code.
+### Download our code.

 ```python
 git clone https://github.com/ZhangXG001/Real-Time-Crop-Recognition.git
 ```

-2.Download the dataset and put them under the folder"Real-Time-Crop-Recognition-master".
+### Download the dataset and put them under the folder"Real-Time-Crop-Recognition-master".

 You can run ``` .../python csv_generator.py ```to create .csv files of dataset(already existed under the folder"Real-Time-Crop-Recognition-master" for our dataset).